Ruth Shellhorn: Early life and education

 Shellhorn was born on September 21, 1909, and grew up in Pasadena.
 Her father was a dentist and her mother volunteered at numerous civic and city beautifying organization.
 Her parents encouraged her to pursue a profession that used both her mathematical skills and her artistic mind.
-Her neighbor, landscape architect Florence Yoch inspired her and recommended that she become a landscape architect.
+Her neighbor, landscape architect Florence Yoch inspired her and recommended that she study landscape architecture.

 After high school, Shellhorn attended the School of Landscape Architecture at Oregon Agricultural State College from 1927 to 1930.
 While she was there, she was the first woman to win the Alpha Zeta Scholarship Cup.
 She also won an award in a national Beaux-Arts design competition.

 In 1930, she transferred to Cornell University, where she took engineering and architecture classes.
 She was the only woman in her class of six in the Department of Landscape Architecture.
 She originally did not receive her degree, she was considered 4 units short.
-However, in 2005, Shellhorn’s records were reviewed by Cornell and, she was awarded degrees in Architecture and Landscape Architecture.
+However, in 2005, Shellhorn's records were reviewed by Cornell and, she was awarded degrees in Architecture and Landscape Architecture.

 When she returned to Southern California in 1933, she was one of the rare designers to be professionally trained, which distinguished her from most male practitioners.